 Kerr, a British actress, dies of Parkinson's disease at the age of 86.

 During a time when women were considered possessions, powerful women were respected.
 In Hebrew, the name means ‘bee.’
 The bee is a sign of community, brightness, and individual strength.

-What tribe did Deborah in the Bible come from?
+What tribe did Debra in the Bible come from?

 National Debra Day Activities

 Write on your blog

 Write on your blog about the origin of the name Debra.
 Don't forget to add an appreciation paragraph in your writing to celebrate National Debra Day.
 Share the celebrations with your friends or family.